Amos47/2400/Chapter1/Ch01_Basics.md

 [Interested?](http://openbookproject.net/courses/intro2ict/history/history.html)

-## Pillar 2: Is it tangible or intangible?
+## Pillar 2: Tangible vs. intangible

 This distinction is larger and more important than the traditional one made in most introductory information system classes.
 We were wont to say that tangible things are those with a physical presence that we can touch, such as a computer or a smartphone.
 Intangible was something that, while it exists, cannot be weighed, measured or directly detected, such as software or a computer service such as email.
 You can weigh a smartphone, but how much does email weigh?
 What are its dimensions?
 If measurable at all, its measurement is in terms of counts, such as email sent and received, or a measure of quality such as delivery speed.